gxchain/docs/docs/advanced/mul_sign.md

 ![](./assets/mulsignature/wallet_sig.png)

 The threshold value represents the sum of the weights required to control the funds of the account.
-Assuming the threshold is 2, the account assets can be controlled as long as the sum of any weights is added to the sub-account exceeding the threshold.
+Assuming the threshold is 2, if you want to control the account assets, you need to control any sub-account whose sum of weights has exceed the threshold.

-Create a `sign-001` account here and send the permissions to the two sub-accounts `sign-0011` and `sign-0012`, and import the two sub-accounts into different wallets.
-The weights of the two sub-accounts are respectively 1.
-A threshold of 2 means that only the two accounts agree, and the funds in the `sign-001` account can be transferred out.
+We create a sign-001 account here and send it to two sub-accounts, sign-0011 and sign-0012, and import the two sub-accounts into different wallets.
+Each sub-account's weight is 1 and the threshold is 2, which means that only all two accounts agree, and the funds in the sign-001 account can be transferred out.

 ## Initiate a transfer through a proposal